sebastianrjay/TranslationStation/README.md

 TranslationStation concurrently fetches translations from the Bing, Frengly and Yandex API's.
 It is styled to resemble Google Translate, with the addition of a language search feature.

-Google Translate's API costs money and all the of the translation API's I implemented are free.
-So I thought it'd be funny to style this translaiton website to look just like Google Translate, while having it use the other API's instead.
+(I didn't use the Google Translate API because it does not have a free usage tier.)

 Check out the live website [here](https://limitless-spire-84378.herokuapp.com)!